-The business community's enthusiasm for business process reengineering in the 1990s generated many interpretations for how radical change should be implemented.
+The business community's enthusiasm for business process reengineering in the 1990s generated many interpretations of how radical change should be implemented.

 Thomas Davenport, a professor at Babson College who collaborated with Hammer before developing his own approach to BPR, used the term business process redesign rather than reengineering and provided business leaders with concrete advice, emphasizing the value of prototypes, simulations and tests.

-Davenport's popular book, "The New Industrial Engineering: Information Technology and Business Process Redesign," written with James Short, laid out a five-step approach to radically change workflow:
+Davenport's popular book, "The New Industrial Engineering: Information Technology and Business Process Redesign," written with James Short, laid out the following five-step approach to radically change workflow:

 - Develop the business vision and process objectives.